GtkFontDialogButton and Gsettings

 We want to maintain the font data after the application quits.
 There are some ways to implement.

-• Make a configuration file.
+- Make a configuration file.
 For example, a text file “~/.config/tfe/font_desc.cfg” keeps font information.

-• Use GSettings object.
+- Use GSettings object.
 The basic idea of GSettings are similar to configuration file.
 Configuration information data is put into a database file.

 GSettings is simple and easy to use but a bit hard to understand the concept.
 This subsection describes the concept first and then how to program it.

-GSettings schema
+GSettings Schema

 GSettings schema describes a set of keys, value types and some other information.
 GSettings object uses this schema and it writes/reads the value of a key to/from the right place in the database.

-• A schema has an id.
+- A schema has an id.
 The id must be unique.
 We often use the same string as application id, but schema id and application id are different.
 You can use different name from application id.
 Schema id is a string delimited by periods.
 For example, “com.github.ToshioCP.tfe” is a correct schema id.

-• GSettings save information as key-value style.
-Key is a string begins with a lower case character followed by lower case, digit or dash (-) and ends with lower case or digit.
+-) and ends with a lower case letter or digit.
 No consecutive dashes are allowed.
 Values can be any type.
 GSettings stores values as GVariant type, which can be, for example, integer, double, boolean, string or complex types like an array.
-The type of values needs to be defined in the schema.
+The type of values needs to be defined in the schema. - A default value needs to be set for each key.

 Schemas are described in an XML format.
 For example,